SMTG-Bham/doped/docs/Future_ToDo.md

 ## Post-Processing
 - Symmetry determination in arbitrary (periodicity-breaking) supercells.
 Should be doable, with defect-expander (stenciling) type code to regenerate the structure in an appropriate larger non-periodicity-breaking cell.
-- For complex defects, auto symmetry determination is future work, and should be done manually (note in docs and give warning when parsing).
-  - Previously had ideas (in `Dev_ToDo.md`) about split-interstitials/vacancies, but think these are now handled fine with current tools.
 - Parsing capability for (non-defect) polarons, so they can then be plotted alongside defects on formation energy diagrams.
 Main things for this are:
   - Input file generation